|Edward R.S. Canby|

 Feb.
-21, 1885 – The newly completed Washington Monument was dedicated.
+21, 1885 – The newly completed Washington Monument, built in honor of America’s revolutionary hero and first president, was dedicated.

 Feb.
 21, 1908 – The historic church bell at the Elba United Methodist Church in Coffee County, Ala. was cast on this day in Hillsboro, Ohio.

 Feb.
-21, 1911 – The temperature reached 26 degrees in Evergreen during a cold snap that caused much damage to fruits and vegetables.
+21, 1911 – The temperature reached 26 degrees in Evergreen, Ala. during a cold snap that caused much damage to fruits and vegetables.